troyhonegger/agbot-fw/api.md

 #### PUT `/api/config/{setting}`
 `{setting}` should contain the name of the setting to configure.
-Request body should be `application/json` and contain a single integer with the value of that setting.
+Request body is `application/json` and contains a single integer with the value of that setting.
 Response: 204 (No Content)

 #### GET `/api/tillers/{id}`
 `{id}` should be a number between 0 and 2.
 0 represents the left tiller, 1 represents the middle tiller, and 2 represents the right tiller.
-If `{id}` is omitted, all tillers should be returned as a JSON array.
+If `{id}` is omitted, all tillers are returned as a JSON array.
 Response: 200 (OK), `application/json`
 ```json
 {